root-project/web/Primer/index.md

 In addition to the inspection of the plot, you can check the actual contents of the graph with the `TGraph::Print()` method at any time, obtaining a printout of the coordinates of data points on screen.
-The macro also shows us how to print a coloured band around a graph instead of error bars, quite useful for example to represent the errors of a theoretical prediction.
+The macro also shows us how to print a colored band around a graph instead of error bars, quite useful for example to represent the errors of a theoretical prediction.